Agence-Highfive/WooCommerce-additional-product/README.txt

 No, it is not.
 It is only compatible with simple products and variable products.

+= What do I need to use the plugin? =

+You need to install WooCommerce on your WordPress site to use that plugin.

 = What type of product can be added as option? =

 You can add simple product, selectable with a checkbox, variable product, selectable with a select list, and variation, selectable with a checkbox.
 Other kind of product won't be displayed on the product page.